xxu26/hs616/LectureQuestions.md

 ```r
   persp(x, y, fa, theta=30, phi=20)
 ```
-a.
-Control the angles at which the plot is viewed.
+1. Control the angles at which the plot is viewed.
-b.
-Control the width and height of the plot
+2. Control the width and height of the plot
-c.
-Control the size and dimension of the plot
+3. Control the size and dimension of the plot
-d.
-Control the length and width of the plot
+4. Control the length and width of the plot